dpinney/ocrmypdfmac/README.md

 ### Shell Script Application

 Or, just use .app in this repo by [downloading here](https://github.com/dpinney/ocrmypdf/archive/master.zip).
+You still need to follow the homebrew steps above to get your copy of gs and tesseract.
 The source .sh is also attached.
 I used Platypus to turn the shell script in to an app.

 ### Thanks